mozilla/testpilot/addon/README.md

 1. Install [Firefox Developer Edition][devedition].

-2. Install the [DevPrefs][devprefs] Add-on, which sets a number of preferences necessary for Add-on development, importantly `xpinstall.signatures.required` and `xpinstall.whitelist.required`.
+1. Install the [DevPrefs][devprefs] Add-on, which sets a number of preferences necessary for Add-on development, importantly `xpinstall.signatures.required` and `xpinstall.whitelist.required`.

-3. Install the [Extension Auto-Installer][autoinstaller] Add-on in Firefox Developer Edition.
+1. Install the [Extension Auto-Installer][autoinstaller] Add-on in Firefox Developer Edition.

+1. In the top-level directory, run `npm run addon:locales` to copy over translated string resources into the add-on project.
+[If you have the frontend web server running][quickstart], this should be automatically handled by gulp.

-4. Run `npm start` to fire up a watcher that will build the Test Pilot add-on whenever files change and auto-update the installed version in Firefox.
+1. In the `addon/` directory, run `npm start` to fire up a watcher that will build the Test Pilot add-on whenever files change and auto-update the installed version in Firefox.

-5. Read all about [setting up an extension development environment][extensiondev] on MDN.
+1. Read all about [setting up an extension development environment][extensiondev] on MDN.

 [devedition]: https://www.mozilla.org/en-US/firefox/developer/
 [devprefs]: https://addons.mozilla.org/en-US/firefox/addon/devprefs/
 [autoinstaller]: https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/
 [extensiondev]: https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment
+[quickstart]: ../docs/development/quickstart.md

 For UI hacking you can run `npm run watch-ui` to easily debug `lib/templates.js` and `data/panel.css`